PECOS-packages/PECOS/python/selene-plugins/pecos-selene-general-noise/tests/README.md

 adapter tests separately exercise Selene's leakage-valued measurement operation, so that path does not require a hardware gate library.

+Rust adapter-contract tests complement the statistical cases.
+They verify exact RXY, RZ, RZZ, reset, and measurement translation; per-qubit runtime ordering;
+nanosecond-to-second idle insertion for every idle family; and clear rejection of invalid batches, qubit indices, custom operations, and abstract crosstalk groups.
+These tests are deterministic and remain in the fast lane.

+`test_qec_workload.py` runs one round of the three-qubit repetition code using only standard operations.
+It checks the noiseless syndrome, a known middle-data fault, analytic noisy-readout syndromes, and agreement across sequential and parallel Selene workers.
+Its larger statistical checks carry the `slow` marker.

 The generated matrix and additional statistical seed repetitions carry the repository's `slow` marker.
 The default fast lane retains one seed for every qutrit circuit family.
 Run the two layers explicitly with: